-Stressed?
-You Need a Pre-Holiday Getaway
+Stressed Out?
+You Need a Holiday Getaway in the City

 Pike Place Market in the SnowHave you experienced any of the following in the past week?
 Hives.
 Elevated blood pressure.
 Insomnia.
 Swearing like a sailor.
 Increased tolerance to caffeinated beverages.